Tree Planting Incentive Programs

 improve soil and water quality, filters runoff, provides shade and shelter for livestock, and captures carbon from the atmosphere.

-This program is funded by the Maryland Agricultural Water Quality Cost-Share (MACS) Program.
+This practice is funded by the Maryland Agricultural Water Quality Cost-Share (MACS) Program.
 MACS pays

 up to 87.5% cost-share to install this practice